International Competition Meets Lowcountry Experience at the World Am

 Waccamaw Golf Trail courses included among this year’s host sites

 The PlayGolfMyrtleBeach.com World Amateur is the largest, most fun golf tournament on the planet.
 Entering its 37th year, the “World Am,” set to take place Aug.
 31-Sept.
-4, 2020, boasts 72 holes of net, stroke play with more than 3,200 golfers competing on nearly 60 of Myrtle Beach’s best golf courses, not to mention converging upon the World’s Largest 19th Hole.
+4, 2020, boasts 72 holes of net, stroke play with more than 3,200 golfers competing on nearly 60 of Myrtle Beach’s best golf courses.
 If you’re one of the lucky ones, you’ll get to compete on several Waccamaw Golf Trail courses during the tournament.
 That’s because all 12 Trail sites play host.
 Here’s a spotlight of five world-class Trail designs you might get to play, each one displaying that distinct mix of championship golf and Lowcountry charm the Trail has become known for.

 Built on the site of a historically significant rice plantation, Caledonia Golf & Fish Club has received extraordinary praise for its combination of creativity and conditioning, marked by enormous greens, decisive bunkering and natural elements like marsh, live oaks and an array of seasonal flowers in full bloom.